rodrigovimieiro/OpenCodes/Machine Learning/Courses/Deep Learning/PyImageSearch/README.md

-# Pyimagesearch Deep Learn course
+# Pyimagesearch Deep learning course

 This is the **FREE** *Opencv, Computer Vision and Deep-learning* course from [Pyimagesearch](https://www.pyimagesearch.com/free-opencv-computer-vision-deep-learning-crash-course/).
 Many of the material, including the images, pre-trained networks are available only when you subscribe to the course.